 Hands-on Gear Review

-Cons: Heavy, no separate rainfly, heavier when wet, hard to get rid of plastic smell from the floor.
+Cons: Heavy, no separate rainfly, not free standing, strong and long-lasting plastic smell from floor.

 Ease of Setup

 This is definitely a tent to practice setting up a couple times before heading out.
 Ultimately, with a little practice, it is relatively easy to set up.
 But there are a few caveats.
 One, be sure it is very well staked out before trying to erect the tent.
 Two, watch your fingers and other body parts for pinching; the design requires that you work with tensioned poles and sliding metal bars.
 Three, be prepared for a workout, the tent material is heavy and demands some wrangling.

 Overall, we think this tent is very well suited to the avid outdoors person who is experienced with camping rope systems and knots, and who has a very clear idea of why he or she is buying this tent, what the benefits are to his or her specific uses, and is confident that those benefits outweigh the costs (or at least the 70 pounds of canvas and metal he or she will be carting around).

 This is a very nicely crafted tent: super durable materials mean it will last a very, very long time.
 It is not, however, a tent to be thought of as an easy or fast-pitch style, like the Coleman Carlsbad Fast Pitch 6 or the Mountain Hardwear Optic 6.
 This tent is best if its users approach the setup with similar attention to tent craft.
 Place it well in relation to sun and wind, stake it out solidly and diligently every time, give yourself time for the setup, and don't rush unless you want some pinched fingers.